 - If you have abbreviations or mathematical symbols as a part of the question or answer, make sure you test each phrase to hear how the Assistant speaks it and if the speech recognition works.
 For example, "O2" (for oxygen), "NAACP," and "a+b=c+d" may not be spoken or speech-recognized as you expect.

-What does it cost to create a template app?
+What does it cost to create a template Action?

 There is no cost; we host everything for you for free.

-Can I submit my app to the Apps for Families program?
+Can I submit my Action to the Actions for Families program?

-Depending on your app's content, template apps can comply with the Apps for Families.
-You just need to submit your app for the program, as described in the Submitting your app section of the Apps for Families guide.
+Depending on your Action's content, template Actions can comply with the Actions for Families.
+You just need to submit your Action for the program, as described in the Submitting your Action section of the Actions for Families guide.